Navigating the World of DSPM for AI and Why It is Mission Critical for Enterprise Organizations

 AI Model Training Data Risks

 The data used to train AI models is a high-value target for cybercriminals and a major source of internal risk.
-If personally identifiable information (PII) or confidential business data is included in training sets, it can lead to compliance violations, reputational damage, and even model poisoning attacks.
+If personally identifiable information (PII) or confidential business data is included in training sets, it can lead to compliance violations, reputational damage, and vulnerabilities that make models an attractive target for poisoning attacks.

 Core DSPM for AI Capabilities Organizations Need